Parthiv191/6502_BBComp/README.md

 # 🧠 6502 Breadboard Computer

-A fully functional 8-bit computer built from the ground up on a breadboard using the **MOS 6502** CPU.
+A fully functional 8-bit computer built from the ground up on a breadboard using the **W65C02S** CPU.
 This project demonstrates key computer architecture principles — including bus control, memory mapping, and timing — implemented entirely with discrete components and a custom-built programming/debugging tool.

 ---